 This condition mostly affects middle-aged people.
 It is linked to dry eye symptoms.
 Here the eye remains red and swollen and the patient feels a burning sensation of various degrees of severity, along with constant low-level pruritus (i.e. itching) of the eye.

 This type occurs the whole year around and is thought to be due to dust mites, mold or dander.
-Treatment is with antihistamines, but only for a short period, because they worsen dryness.
+Antihistamines are usually prescribed, but only for a short period because they worsen the symptoms of dryness.
 Steroids and mast cell inhibitors may also be used.
 These medications are usually required the whole year around.

-Treatment should be prompt, intensive and prolonged if necessary.
-In both types, the affected individuals may have dark circles under their eyes.
-These marks are called allergy shiners.
-Such people may not tolerate bright light.
+Treatment for perennial allergic conjunctivitis should be prompt, intensive and prolonged if necessary.
+In both types, the affected individuals may have prominent dark circles under their eyes.
+These marks are called ‘allergy shiners’.
+If this occurs, patients may not be able to bright light.

-Seen mostly in warm climates, this condition affects children or young adults.
+Vernal keratoconjunctivitis is a chronic, more serious and far less frequent eye allergy disorder, and may have corneal complications.
+This type of eye allergy is seen mostly in warmer climates.
+This condition can affect children or young adults.
 In about 50% of patients, other allergies are also present.
-It is seasonal in incidence, cropping up from the start of spring to fall.
+It is seasonal in incidence, usually from the start of spring to autumn.

 In very hot climates, it may persist throughout the year.
 Affected people feel as if there is something in their eyes (i.e. a foreign body sensation), along with severe itching.
-Photophobia and the presence of thick mucus, with eosinophil granulomas in the upper eyelid, are other features.
+Other symptoms include photophobia (dislike of bright lights) and the presence of thick mucus, with cysts (eosinophil granulomas) forming in the upper eyelid.

-It is thought to be a hypersensitivity reaction to airborne antigens.
+It is thought to be a hypersensitivity reaction to airborne antigens/allergens.
 Both genetic and environmental factors are implicated in this condition.
 The incidence declines sharply over the age of 15 years.
-It is more frequent in males up to this age and in almost all patients it is bilateral.
-Three out of four patients also have a history of eczema or asthma.
+It is more frequent in males up to this age and in almost all patients it is bilateral (affects both eyes).
+3 out of 4patients also have a history of eczema or asthma.

-Vernal keratoconjunctivitis is characterized by a very noticeable infiltration of inflammatory cells, which sets it apart from the conditions in group 1.
+Vernal keratoconjunctivitis is characterized by a very noticeable infiltration of inflammatory cells, which sets it apart from seasonal or acute forms of eye allergy.
 Both T-helper (Th) cells type 1 and 2 are abundant along with their interleukin (IL) cytokines.

-Th-1 cells are overexpressed especially in the stage of acute inflammation.
-In response to the massive release of chemical mediators, eosinophil infiltration and activation occurs, resulting in the elevation of eosinophil-derived epithelial toxins.
+In this condition, TH1 cells are overexpressed, especially in the stage of acute inflammation.
+In response to the massive release of chemical mediators, eosinophil (immune cell) infiltration and activation occurs, resulting in the elevation of eosinophil-derived epithelial toxins.
 This causes corneal damage in many cases.
-It is usually in the form of punctate keratitis, leading to the formation of corneal plaques and ulcers.
+This can lead to the formation of corneal plaques and ulcers.

 An overall imbalance between stimulatory and inhibitory activity leads to prolonged inflammation.
 Treatment is with antihistamines and mast cell inhibitors.
 Cyclosporine A and corticosteroids are used in severe disease.

-Unlike vernal keratoconjunctivitis, this is part of an abnormally sensitive immune reaction, often accompanied by atopic dermatitis, allergic rhinitis or asthma.
-It occurs over a wide level of severity and may threaten eyesight.
+Unlike vernal keratoconjunctivitis, atopic keratoconjunctivitis forms part of an abnormally sensitive immune reaction, often accompanied by eczema, allergic rhinitis or asthma.
+It occurs over a wide level of severity and may threaten eyesight, if not treated.

 Symptoms include burning, severe itching and redness of the eyes, with thick mucus, which may gum together the eyelids after sleep.
-Eczematous blepharitis is present, often with Staphylococcus aureus secondary infection.
+Eczematous blepharitis (eye lid inflammation with eczema on the eyelids) is present, often with Staphylococcus aureus secondary infection.

-The eyelashes often fall out.
-Corneal damage is likely if untreated.
+In such cases, the eyelashes often fall out.
+Furthermore, corneal damage is likely if left untreated.
 Blepharitis is treated with the calcineurin inhibitors tacrolimus or pimecrolimus until it resolves completely.
 Corticosteroids and, in some cases, cyclosporine A, is required to treat the conjunctivitis.
-Cromoglycate and antihistamines are also administered.

 Contact allergic hypersensitivity